onejgordon/flow-snapshot/README.md

-# Flow Dashboard - Mobile Client
+# Flow Snapshot

-This is a mobile client for Android (and hopefully soon iOS) to interact with [Flow Dashboard](https://github.com/onejgordon/flow-dashboard/).
+This is a mobile client for Android (and hopefully soon iOS) to submit snapshots to [Flow Dashboard](https://github.com/onejgordon/flow-dashboard/)

-## TODO

-* Local storage of suggestions for activities / places / people

 ## Commands